 But who the fuck is Patty Walters?

-So who is Patty Walters?
-We can certainly say a really open-minded, smart and concerned artist, one of those who give you more questions than answers because that’s what true Art is about, one of those artists that ask real questions about sensitive subject that define your identity and who you truly are.
-That’s why we decided to meet Patty Walters to talk about his new record but mostly to speak about depression, anxiety, suicide, toxic masculinity, his role in all of this and how to interpret his creations.
+So, who is Patty Walters?
+For sure, an open-minded, smart and involved artist, one of those who give you more questions than answers because that’s what true Art is about.
+That’s why we decided to meet Patty Walters.
+We wanted to talk about his new record but also about depression, anxiety, suicide, toxic masculinity and using Art as a weapon.

-So consumer, just close your eyes and listen close enough, Patty has something to tell you.
+So consumer, just close your eyes and listen carefully, Patty has something to tell you.

 (More pictures right HERE)